Diversity Equity and Inclusion at ReDI School

 • Organising 4 hrs of DEI training for staff annually

-• Doing an annual, anonymous DEI survey
+• Doing an annual, anonymous DEI survey for staff

 ReDI current DEI numbers